tkwa/legion/language/kwa_project/docs/Regent Extensions.md

 ## Partition assignment

 Assignment of partitions is now allowed.
-The new value of the partition must be of the same region as the old value, but disjointness and completeness currently don't matter.
+The new value of the partition must be of the same region as the old value, but disjointness and completeness need not be preserved.

 Internally, the store $S$ also keeps a map from partition variables to their values, which is updated on assignment.

 See `repartition.rg` for a positive example and `repartition_fail.rg` for a negative example.

+## Lenient checking of fspace assignment

+- Makes fspace assignment useful by allowing different regions
+- changes unpack rules to introduce new privileges

+## Strict checking of region and fspace assignment

+Includes the following features:

+- Inferring when a task returns an alias or subregion of its argument
+- A region relation with privileges decomposes into a universal quantification thing similar to the construction for functions?
+	- this wouldn't be a new type, just syntactic sugar for new variables for each type read/written

+## Privilege inference

+- Privilege inference (automatic detection of read or write commands)
+- out of scope of this document

 # Proofs

+Section under construction.

 [oopsla2013]: https://legion.stanford.edu/pdfs/oopsla2013.pdf
 [flua]: https://scholarworks.sjsu.edu/cgi/viewcontent.cgi?article=1386&context=etd_projects